Meridian Bankruptcy Attorneys

 Are you dealing with serious financial challenges in Meridian or elsewhere in Idaho?
 You are certainly not alone.
 While filing for personal bankruptcy is a big step, it may be the best path forward.
 Our Meridian, ID, personal bankruptcy lawyers can help you evaluate your options.
 Here is an overview of the two common forms of personal bankruptcy in Idaho:

 - Chapter 13 Bankruptcy: Chapter 13 is a reorganization plan for individuals with regular income.
 In Idaho, debtors propose a repayment plan lasting three to five years, which must be approved by the bankruptcy court.
 Secured debts, like mortgages and car loans, can be cured or restructured.
 Unsecured debts may be partially paid, with the balance discharged at plan completion.
 Chapter 13 allows debtors to keep property while catching up on what is owed.
 The goal is to exit the Chapter 13 bankruptcy process in a stable financial position.
+Chapter 13 works well for people who want to save their homes or cars.
+You make monthly payments based on your income and expenses.
+The court stops creditor harassment while you follow your plan.
+Our bankruptcy lawyers help you create a realistic repayment plan that fits your budget.

 Business Bankruptcy